Cannabis 101 By Sylph Wu|17 December 2025

 Improper Cleaning Methods

-Aggressive or incorrect cleaning damages rigs.
-Thermal shock—the stress from rapid temperature changes—cracks glass.
-Never rinse a hot nail with cold water or pour boiling water into a cold rig.
+Avoid rapid temperature changes that can crack glass.
+Do not rinse a hot nail with cold water or pour boiling water into a cold rig.
+Avoid harsh chemicals that can leave residue or release fumes when heated.

 Flavor and Quality Problems